 My aim is to offer you a safe, supportive, non-judgemental and confidential space to explore your issues at your own pace.
 I will not advise you or tell you what you should do, instead I will work in collaboration with you to help you move forward in a way that feels comfortable for you and allows you to have confidence and trust in your own self.

-I am currently offering sessions online via Zoom, Skype or FaceTime and also face to face.
+I am currently offering sessions online and in person.

 Training, qualifications & experience

 I am a fully qualified counsellor and a registered member of the British Association of Counselling and Psychotherapy (BACP) and adhere to their code of ethics.
 I hold a BACP Accredited Diploma in Counselling and a Bsc (Hons) Psychology.

 In addition to my own private practice I have worked with clients since 2018 in a charity organisation in East London providing brief therapy to people facing various issues such as: relationship or family problems, low confidence and self-esteem, childhood trauma, suicidal thoughts, bereavement, and anxiety.

 Prior to starting my private practice I spent 19 years working for Mind where I worked with and alongside service users, gaining a wealth of knowledge around the issues faced by those experiencing mental health problems.

 British Association for Counselling & Psychotherapy

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.